CrazyFlasher/domwires-as3/README.md

 To start developing project using CrazyFM, you need to connect [core](core) logic to your project.
 There are several ways to do it:
  * Use core src path as source path for you project.
- * Build core using Ant and connect SWC dependencies.
- * Build core using your IDE and connect SWC dependencies.
+ * Build core and connect SWC dependencies.
  * Download SWC dependencies and connect them to project.

 Add dependencies that are used by [core](core):